k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wish prompt
 - New command (^U) to remove remembered 'I' monster markers from the map
 - Rename EvilHack changelog extension to .md and update formatting
+- Add AUTOCOMPLETE to new 'remove remembered 'I' monster markers' command